jeremydaly/lambda-api/README.md

 ```

 ## Middleware
 The API supports middleware to preprocess requests before they execute their matching routes.
-Middleware is defined using the `use` method and require a function with three parameters for the `REQUEST`, `RESPONSE`, and `next` callback.
+Middleware is defined using the `use` method and requires a function with three parameters for the `REQUEST`, `RESPONSE`, and `next` callback.
 For example:

 ```javascript
 api.use((req,res,next) => {